Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Methodology

 \subsection{Training and Climate Simulation}

-We choose one instantiation of our atmospheric model with parameters $\p^0$ to represent the ``truth".
-The data produced from this model then represents \emph{observations}.
-To add some realism and demonstrate the robustness of the OSPE methods used in this paper, during integration, noise is applied to the observations in the form of a simple uniform $10\%$ smearing.
-When nudging and training, the models are only ever using observations to which this noise has been applied. \\\\ A number of experiments are performed to illustrate the workings of OSPE.
-In each experiment, OSPE will be applied in order to obtain a model with a better long-term average representation of the truth. \\\\ In each experiment, the truth model and other models are first run freely with a timestep of 40 min from perturbed initial states for 100 days to dissipate dependence on the initial conditions.
-They are then run in a ``nudged" configuration to the observations for 5000 days, where the state of the model is adjusted at each timestep towards the observations, resulting in soft synchronization to the truth system.
-Updating model states on the basis of observations is commonly done in operational weather forecasting and is referred to as data-assimilation.
-During this period, online training (if any) with OSPE is applied after 100 days for the remaining 4900 days.
-Nudging and training is then turned off and 10 different free runs of 5000 days are integrated, all with identical initial conditions.
-These 10 runs represent $\sim137$ years of weather in total which constitute the sample from which the model climatologies are extracted. \\\\ The strength of the nudging to the truth $K$ and the rate of tuning $r$ are free parameters that are chosen with efficiency and accuracy in consideration.
-They must be high enough to achieve synchronization, but weak enough as not to train on random fluctuations in the data.
-In addition to the previous, the tuning rate must be slow enough as not to train on short timescale dynamics of the atmosphere in order to allow the dynamics to adjust to the updated parameter value.
-A nudging timescale of 60 hours is chosen, 33 hours for the update of parameters, and 12 seconds for the update of the weights. \\\\ In \cref{fig:clim_model}, the climatology of the zonal winds of the truth are shown for each pressure level.
+One instantiation of the atmospheric model with parameters $\p^0$ represents the ``truth" and was run for $11\times5000=55000$ days.
+In order to demonstrate the robustness of the methods used in this paper, we apply noise to this data of to represent observational errors.
+The noise is a simple uniform $10\%$ smearing.
+When nudging and training, the models are only ever using data to which this noise has been applied, which will call the ``observations".

+In each experiment, the models are first run freely from perturbed initial states for 100 days to dissipate dependence on the initial conditions.
+They are then run in a ``nudged" configuration for 1500 days, where the state of the model is adjusted at each timestep towards the observations, resulting in soft synchronization to the truth system.
+Updating the model state on the basis of the observations mimics the process of data assimilation which takes place in operational weather forecasting.
+During the nudging period, training is applied after 100 days for the remaining 1400 days.
+Nudging and training is then turned off and 10 different free runs of 5000 days are integrated, all with identical initial conditions reset to the observations.
+These 10 runs represent $\sim137$ years of data in total which constitutes the sample from which the model climatologies are extracted.
+In \cref{fig:clim_model}, for illustrative purposes, the climatologies of the zonal winds of the truth are shown for each pressure level.
+While the training occurs at the prognostic level, with potential vorticity, we show only the zonal wind states of the model in this paper.
+This choice was made to present climate states in a more intuitive way than potential vorticity.
+Additionally, the model is trained on all three levels, but we will from now on only show the climatologies of the 500 hPa level for brevity.

+The strength of the nudging to the truth $K$ is a free parameters that is chosen through trial and error with efficiency and accuracy in consideration.
+It must be high enough to achieve synchronization, but weak enough as not to train on random fluctuations in the data.
+A nudging timescale of 60 hours is chosen.